MarneInc/TARCH/README.md

 #include "code.h"

 int code[] = {
-    8,0,7,0,
+    11,0,7,0,
-    8,1,10,0,
+    11,1,10,0,
     1,0,1,2,
-    6,55535,2,0,
+    10,55535,2,0,
-    21,0,55535,0,
+    22,0,55535,1,
-    22,0,0,0,
+    23,0,0,0,
 };
 int code_size = sizeof(code) / sizeof(code[0]);
 ```

 *In this example, I moved the number 7 to register 0, moved 10 to register 1, added register 0 to register 1, and stored the results in register 2.
 After that, I moved the value of register 2 to the address of memory 55535, and I printed its value and closed the program.
-Note that in instructions 8 (LOADI), 6 (STORE) and 21 (OUT) I put 0 as the third argument.
+Note that in instructions 11 (LOADI) and 10 (STORE), I put 0 as the third argument.
 This is because these instructions do not need a third argument, so I set it to 0.
 This is necessary because the CCU assumes that all instructions have 3 arguments.
 If you do not define a third argument, it will give a segmentation fault.*